 rant post, Why You Shouldn’t Trust Your Brand to Anyone Else.

-If you’re ready to create a brand identity for your business but you don’t know where to start, this post will outline how to move forward, starting from your first baby steps.
+If you’re ready to create a brand identity for your business but you don’t know where to start, this branding for beginners post shares branding tips you can use to take your first baby steps.

 - What do I want my brand to achieve?

-- How long to I need this brand to last?
+- How long do I need this brand to last?

 - What is my brand personality?
 (If you don’t know it, try this quick brand personality quiz.)

 I call this “knowing your BIG motivation,” and here’s why it’s important.